Telmatobius atacamensis: Reproduction

 The reproductive potential of Telmatobius atacamensis remains poorly documented, but based on data from related Telmatobius species, it is estimated that females lay up to 500 eggs per clutch.
 Tadpoles exhibit slow development, taking several months to reach metamorphosis in the cold, high-altitude waters of the Puna region.

 Morphology

 As an exclusively aquatic species, T. atacamensis has evolved several morphological adaptations suited for life in high-altitude aquatic environments.
 Tadpoles possess a bicuspidate buccal spur and a distinctive arrangement of buccal papillae, traits commonly found among Telmatobius species.
 The oral disc, which accounts for 23–25% of total body length, features a keratinized jaw sheath and a row of marginal papillae, adaptations that facilitate foraging for benthic invertebrates in fast-flowing mountain streams.

 Threats and Conservation Status

-Telmatobius atacamensis is classified as Critically Endangered by the IUCN Red List and is also recognized as endangered at the national level in Argentina.
+Telmatobius atacamensis is classified as Endangered by the IUCN Red List and is also recognized as endangered at the national level in Argentina.
 Its primary threats stem from habitat degradation, mining, pollution, disease, invasive species, and climate change, all of which contribute to its declining population.